 Harajuku and Shibuya

-If you are looking for luxury brand flagship stores, head to Omotesando, a stylish avenue often compared to the Champs-Élysées in Paris or Fifth Avenue in New York City.
+If you are looking for luxury brand flagship stores, head to a nearby Omotesando, a stylish avenue often compared to the Champs-Élysées in Paris or Fifth Avenue in New York City.

 Not far from Takeshta and Omotesando streets is the serene Meiji Shrine.
 This Shinto shrine, dedicated to Emperor Meiji and Empress Shoken, is surrounded by a lush forest of over 100,000 trees, creating a peaceful sanctuary away from the city’s hustle and bustle.